vmware-labs/multi-tenant-persistence-for-saas/docs/DOCUMENTATION.md

 Create a DB table for the given struct.
 Enables RLS in it if it is multi\-tenant.
 Generates Postgres roles and policies based on the provided role mapping and applies them to the created DB table. roleMapping \- maps service roles to DB roles to be used for the generated DB table There are 4 possible DB roles to choose from: \- READER, which gives read access to all the records in the table \- WRITER\*, which gives read & write access to all the records in the table \- TENANT\_READER, which gives read access to current tenant's records \- TENANT\_WRITER, which gives read & write access to current tenant's records

-Panics if the struct doesn't pass the following validations: \- Each field has to have a tag indicating the name of the relevant column in DB table \- Each field has to be exported \- Each field has to be of a supported data type \(signed integral data types, boolean, strings\)
+Panics if the struct doesn't pass the following validations: \- Each field has to have a tag indicating the name of the relevant column in DB table \- Each field has to be exported \- Each field has to be of a supported data type \(signed integral data types, boolean, strings\).

 ### func \(\*RelationalDb\) [Reset](<https://github.com/vmware-labs/multi-tenant-persistence-for-saas/blob/main/data-access-layer/datastore/database.go#L301>)